Spring Forward With UOA! Request an Appointment.

 Anterior Cruciate Ligament (ACL) Reconstruction

 The anterior cruciate ligament (ACL) is one of the most commonly injured ligaments of the knee, especially among athletes.
-Approximately half of all ACL injuries occur in combination with other injuries, such as damage to the articular cartilage, meniscus or other ligaments.
-Bone bruises may be present beneath the cartilage surface and may be an indication of ligament damage.
+Approximately half of all ACL injuries occur in combination with other injuries, such as damage to the articular cartilage, meniscus, or other ligaments.
+Bone bruises may be present beneath the cartilage surface in a pivot shift pattern—indicating ligament damage.

 Anatomy

-• Ligaments: which are tough bands of tissue that connect bones to each other
+• Ligaments, which are tough bands of tissue that connect bones to one another.

-The knee joint is formed by three bones:
+The knee joint is primarily formed by three bones:

 The ligaments of the knee joint are:

-The ACL runs diagonally in the middle of the knee and connects the tibia to the femur.
+The ACL runs diagonally through the middle of the knee and connects the tibia to the femur.
 This structure provides stability to the knee joint, especially in front-to-back and rotational movement.

-An ACL tear is one of the most common knee injuries and the one that often requires surgery.
-When the ACL tears completely, stitching it back together (an ACL repair) is usually not possible, and has poor outcomes.
-An ACL reconstruction may be necessary to return to sports activity, restore knee joint stability and limit the future risk of cartilage and meniscus damage.
+An ACL tear is one of the most common knee injuries and often requires surgery.
+The options to treat a torn ACL include an ACL reconstruction or ACL repair.
+Both procedures can help restore knee joint stability and limit the future risk of cartilage and meniscus damage.

 In an ACL reconstruction, a graft is used to replace the torn ligament.
-Most often, the graft is taken from the patient’s own body.
-This type of graft is called an autograft.
-The graft can be taken from various sites, such as the patellar tendon, hamstring tendons or the quadriceps tendon, in the knee.
-Additionally, a donor graft may be used, which is called an allograft.
-Your surgeon will discuss the pros and cons of each graft option and help determine which is the best choice for you.
+Most often, the graft is taken from your own body, known as an autograft.
+It can be taken from various sites, such as the patellar tendon, hamstring tendons, or the quadriceps tendon in the knee.
+A donor graft may also be used, which is called an allograft.
+Your surgeon will discuss the pros and cons of each graft option and suggest which type may be best for you.

 ACL Injury Mechanism

-Most ACL tears are non-contact injuries that often happen during sports and other activities that put stress on the knee.
-Some of the causes of an ACL tear are:
+Most ACL tears are non-contact injuries that occur during sports and other activities that put stress on the knee.

 Women are more prone to ACL injuries than men.
-Athletes, especially soccer, football, lacrosse, field hockey and basketball players, are also at increased risk for ACL tears.
+Athletes—particularly soccer, football, lacrosse, field hockey, and basketball players—are also at an increased risk for ACL tears.

 ACL Reconstruction Indications

-General anesthesia with or without a nerve block is administered during the surgery.
-Then, the selected graft tendon is surgically removed (autograft) or thawed (allograft) and cut to the correct size for the patient.
+General anesthesia with or without a nerve block is generally given prior to surgery.
+Then, the selected graft tendon is surgically removed (autograft) or thawed (allograft) and prepared to the correct size.

-The procedure is done arthroscopically, using small incisions and a special camera called an arthroscope.
-The camera is attached to a video monitor to guide the surgeon.
-An additional small incision allows use of the surgical instruments into the joint space.
-Arthroscopic surgery eliminates the need for a comparatively large incision as seen in an open procedure.
+This procedure is done arthroscopically using small incisions and a special camera called an arthroscope.
+The camera is attached to a video monitor to guide your surgeon.
+An additional small incision allows for the use of tiny surgical instruments in the joint space.
+Arthroscopic surgery eliminates the need for a comparatively large incision historically made during open surgery.

-After examining the damage to the knee, the meniscus and cartilage injuries, if any, are repaired or trimmed.
-The surgeon will then remove the damaged ACL and reconstruct it with the healthy graft tendon.
-In the most common ACL surgery technique, holes are drilled into the femur and tibia to position the graft, which is then secured to the bones with screws or other fixative devices.
+Your surgeon will examine the damage to your knee and repair or trim any meniscus and cartilage injuries.
+Your surgeon will then remove and reconstruct the damaged ACL using the healthy graft tendon.
+In the most common ACL surgery techniques, holes are drilled into the femur and tibia to position the graft, which is then secured to the bones with screws or a metallic button to hold the graft in place while it heals.

 ACL Reconstruction Recovery